13 Career Change CV Examples [& Templates]

 Highlight the most relevant work experience

 Using numbers to demonstrate financial gains, time saved, and efficiency can effectively enhance your pitch and make hiring managers pay more attention.
-Additionally, use action verbs to begin your job descriptions and highlight a results-oriented mentality in your pitch.
+Additionally, use action verbs to start your job descriptions and highlight a results-oriented mentality in your pitch.

 How to add relevant work experience for a sales manager transitioning to a marketing manager: